Chair: David A. Dobberpuhl

 CHM 297.
 Directed Research.
 0-2 credits.
 FA, SP, SU

 Participation in a research project under the direction of a member of the faculty.
-This course can be repeated for a total of 3 credits.
+This course can be repeated for a maximum of 3 credits.
 P: IC.

 CHM 315.
 Quantitative and Statistical Analysis.
 4 credits.
 SP